 Being stalked or harassed, or being a victim of a sexual assault, can affect every aspect of your life.
 It can cause problems at work, endanger friends or family members, or cause emotional issues like post-traumatic stress disorder (PTSD).
 Even if you have the offender arrested, you may need the additional protection of a civil no-contact order.

-The attorneys at Averett Family Law have extensive experience in protecting crime victims in Chapel Hill, Carrboro, Pittsboro, Siler City, Durham, and Wake County.
+The attorneys at Averett Family Law have extensive experience in protecting crime victims in Chapel Hill, Carrboro, Pittsboro, Siler City, Durham, and surrounding areas.

 How may we help?

 WHAT IS A CIVIL NO-CONTACT ORDER?

 A civil no-contact order (“50C”) is a restraining order intended to prevent unwanted sexual conduct, harassment or stalking.
 The offender has to be someone you do NOT have a personal relationship with, for example a:

 If the person stalking you is a spouse, ex-spouse, current or former boyfriend or girlfriend, roommate or family member, your legal remedy is a DVPO (see our page on domestic violence protective orders (DVPOs) for more information.

 HOW DOES A CIVIL NO-CONTACT ORDER PROTECT ME?

 In a civil no-contact order, a judge can order the offender to have no contact with you and to stay away from you.
 The order can state that the offender can’t come to your home, school or workplace.
 The offender can be prohibited from calling you, texting you, following you, or posting about you on social media.
 Should the offender violate the order, he or she can be arrested.